List of military headstamps: East Germany

-VEB stands for Volkseigene Betreib (literally "People's Own Enterprise"), a state-owned or nationalized business.
+VEB stands for Volkseigener Betrieb (literally "People's Own Enterprise"), a state-owned or nationalized business.
 Headstamps were Warsaw Pact standard, with the contractor code at 12 o'clock and 2-digit year at 6 o'clock; brass-cased ammunition (Messing Hulse or Ms-Hulse) had an asterisk at 3 o'clock.
 Lots were made in blocks of 10; the first number before the slash was the sub-lot (1-10) and the number before the slash was the number of lots (1/9 is the 9th sub-lot of Lot 1).